z-shell/docs/wiki/zi/Home.md

    quickly familiarize oneself with a new plugin and provides rich and easy to digest information that might be helpful on various occasions.

-3. Supported is unloading of plugin and ability to list, (un)install and **selectively disable**, **enable** plugin's completions.
+3. Supported is the unloading of plugin and ability to list, (un)install and **selectively disable**, **enable** plugin's completions.

 4. The plugin manager supports loading Oh My Zsh and Prezto plugins and